Google 70+ Five Star Reviews

 Independent Medical Examination (IME)

-An evaluation performed by a doctor who is not treating the worker to assess the extent of the injury and eligibility for benefits.
+An IME is an examination by a doctor who is not the treating physician.
+The existing page defines this as an evaluation to assess the extent of injury and eligibility for benefits.

 Compensable Injury